Supreme Court of Mexico: Early years

 The Supreme Court of Justice of the Nation was formally installed and began its functions on 15 March 1825, holding its inaugural session in the National Palace of Mexico City.
 The original bench included several distinguished jurists, among them Juan José Flores Alatorre, Manuel de la Peña y Peña, and Juan Gómez Navarrete, all of whom had previously served as oidores in the colonial Audiencias.
 Miguel Domínguez, a prominent lawyer and former insurgent leader, was elected as the first President of the Supreme Court.

 From its inception, the Court faced substantial institutional and practical difficulties.
 It operated with limited staff, inadequate facilities, and a severely constrained budget.
-Moreover, Congress had not yet enacted the necessary implementing legislation to define the Court’s organization and jurisdiction.
+Moreover, Congress had not yet enacted the necessary implementing legislation to define the Court's organization and jurisdiction.
 In the absence of an Organic Law or Internal Regulations, the justices initially confined their work largely to administrative correspondence and relied on colonial-era Spanish law and the 1812 Constitution of Cádiz as provisional legal frameworks.
 Not until 1826 did Congress approve the Bases for the Regulation of the Supreme Court, together with the Law of Circuit Tribunals and District Judges, which formally established the structure of the federal judiciary.

 Under the 1824 Constitution, the Supreme Court was granted jurisdiction over a range of cases: disputes involving federal entities; cases concerning contracts or business in which the federal government was a party; conflicts of jurisdiction between courts; and political trials for official misconduct by senior public officials, including the President, Vice President, cabinet ministers, and state governors.
 Within the Federal District and federal territories, the Court also exercised ordinary appellate jurisdiction in civil and criminal matters, functioning as both a court of second and third instance.

 Historical development

-The Supreme Court's appointment method and size have been reformed multiple times throughout Mexican history.
+The Supreme Court's appointment method and size have been reformed multiple times.
 The selection process evolved from indirect legislative elections to presidential nomination with Senate approval, and finally to direct popular election beginning in 2024.
 Court size varied from 9 to 26 justices across different constitutional periods.